Danil-Dovhopolyi/book-inventory/README.md

         npm run dev
         ```

-6. Open a web browser and navigate to the link displayed in the terminal where the server is running(terminal, where you wrote php artisan serve):
+6. Open a web browser and navigate to the link displayed in the terminal where the server is running.

+Make sure you have all the required software installed before proceeding with the installation steps.